Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 1. Open the [createTableAndLoadData.dsql](resource/createTableAndLoadData.dsql) (available in the resource folder of the [git repository](https://github.com/Azure/cortana-intelligence-churn-prediction-solution/tree/master/Technical%20Deployment%20Guide)) in Visual Studio 2015 with SQL Server Data Tools (SSDT).
 2. Modify the query by inserting your Azure Storage account name and access key (recorded earlier in your memo table) for the IDENTITY and SECRET values on lines 48 and 49.
 On line 58, type your Azure Storage account name in place of "[unique]" in the LOCATION value.
 2. Click the green button on the top-left corner of the file window to execute the query.
 3. You will be prompted for the server name, database name, and login credentials: use the values stored in your SQL DW memo table.
+Make sure to use the full path for the server name by including the part ".database.windows.net" as well.
 Choose **SQL Server Authentication** for **Authentication**.
 4. Wait until all the queries finish executing.

 <a name="aml"></a>
 ### Set up Azure Machine Learning

+#### The Azure ML Model
+The model used in this Guide is based on the [Retail Customer Churn Prediction Template](https://gallery.cortanaintelligence.com/Collection/Retail-Customer-Churn-Prediction-Template-1).
+Specifically, the model (two-class boosted decision tree) and features are the same as the template.
+Example features include: days between most recent activity date and current date, total purchases by each customer, average number of days between 2 consecutive purchases, etc.

+The data used by the Template include 4 months' activities information.
+This Guide generates history data from the first 2 months data and streams the remaining 2 months data.

 #### Create Azure Machine Learning Workspace